mathspp/mathspp/pages/02.blog/regex-in-real-life/item.md

 I love keeping track of real-life examples of the usage of certain features and regex is one of those things, so in this article you will find real-life examples of how/where I used regular expressions to do all sorts of tasks.

+As I use regex in new and interesting ways, I will update this article to include those examples.

 ## Compiling a numbered list of tip titles